Back to Florida

 Limits and Unknowns

-• The bill does not specify how the workgroup will be funded.
+• The bill does not specify how much money will be used for this workgroup or these materials.

 Bill History